Skip to Content

 Is It Possible to Have Domestic Violence Charges Dismissed?

-• The alleged victim does not have the power to drop charges: In Washington State, it is the prosecutor's decision whether or not to pursue domestic violence charges.
-Even if the alleged victim wants to drop the charges, the prosecutor can still decide to move forward with the case.
+• The alleged victim does not have the power to drop charges: In Washington State, only the prosecutor decides whether to pursue domestic violence charges.
+Even if the alleged victim wishes to drop the charges, the prosecutor can still proceed with the case.

-• The prosecutor may consider the victim's wishes: While the prosecutor is not required to drop charges at the alleged victim's request, they may consider the victim's wishes when deciding whether to pursue the case.
+• The prosecutor may consider the victim's wishes: While not required, prosecutors may take the victim's wishes into account when deciding how to proceed with the case.

-• The defendant may be able to request a dismissal: If the prosecutor decides to move forward with the case, the defendant may be able to request a dismissal if there are legal grounds for doing so, such as insufficient evidence or a violation of the defendant's rights.
+• The defendant may be able to request a dismissal: If the prosecutor moves forward, the defendant can request a dismissal if legal grounds exist, such as insufficient evidence or a violation of rights.

-Overall, whether or not domestic violence charges can be dropped in Washington State depends on the specific circumstances of the situation and the discretion of the prosecutor handling the case.
+Ultimately, whether prosecutors drop domestic violence charges in Washington State depends on the specific facts and the prosecutor's discretion.

 Frequently Asked Questions About Domestic Violence Defense